cysouw/diathesis/text/c09_adverbials.md

    Der losgerannte Junge […].
 :::

-With transitive verbs, like *schreiben* 'to write' [@next a], *lesen* 'to read' [@next b] or *bauen* 'to build' [@next c], the inchoative *los-* is only possible in constructions without any accusative object present.
+With transitive verbs, like *schreiben* 'to write' [@next a], *lesen* 'to read' [@next b] or *bauen* 'to build' [@next c], the inchoative *los‑* is only possible in constructions without any accusative object present.
 In such contexts these verbs basically function as intransitive verbs.

 ::: ex
 - Dark schreibt los, das Klappern der Maschine erfüllt das Dachgeschoss.^[~~DWDS~~: Der Tagesspiegel, 15.12.2004.]